cs1302uga/cs1302-minesweeper-alpha/README.md

 minesweeper-alpha:
 ```

-Please note that the in either example, the first, third, and second-to-last lines are blank.
+Please note that the in either example, the first, third, and second-to-last lines are blank
+(the lines before and after "Rounds Completed" and the line before the prompt).
 All other lines, except the last line containing the prompt, start with one blank space.
-The line containing the prompt contains an extra space after the `$`
+The line containing the prompt contains an extra space after the `:`
 so that **when the user types in a command, the text does not touch the
 `:`.** Multiple output examples are provided in the [Appendix](#minefield-output-examples)
 of this project description for your convenience.